 Mission | Staff | Advisors and Supporters

-Mission: Our mission is simple yet multifaceted: we seek to understand, evaluate, and support the improvement of the ethical and cultural influences on and implications of science and technology.
-Our values and our culture are and ought to be factors in scientific inquiry and technological advancement, and the progress of science and technology have undeniable and often unavoidable consequences for the way we live our lives, the structure of our society, and our most deeply held values.
+Our mission is simple yet multifaceted: we seek to understand, evaluate, and support the improvement of the ethical and cultural influences on and implications of science and technology.
+Our values and our culture are (and ought to be) factors in scientific inquiry and technological advancement, especially because the progress of science and technology have undeniable and often unavoidable consequences for the way we live our lives, the structure of our society, and our most deeply held values.
 Science and technology are indelibly human pursuits, subject both to the wonders of human innovation and the difficulties of human folly.
 In seeking to understand and evaluate these complex confluences and interactions, we hope to make some contribution to rendering these consequences less haphazard and more humane.

-History: The Center for Values in Medicine, Science, and Technology was established in 2009 to help the students, faculty, and community to understand, evaluate, and support the improvement of the ethical and cultural influences on and implications of science and technology.
+The Center for Values in Medicine, Science, and Technology was established in 2009 to help the students and faculty of The University of Texas at Dallas, as well as the surrounding community, to understand, evaluate, and support the improvement of the ethical and cultural influences on and implications of science and technology.

 - We seek to support scholarship that addresses the matters related to our mission in crucial ways.